lolodomo/openhab-addons/bundles/org.openhab.binding.matter/README.md

 Matter is an open-source connectivity standard for smart home devices, allowing seamless communication between a wide range of devices, controllers, and ecosystems.
 The following section is an overview of how Matter devices work, how they get an IPv6 address, and the commissioning process for pairing devices.

+## Matter and IPV6

+Matter **requires** IPv6 to be enabled and routable between openHAB and the Matter device.
+This means IPV6 needs to be enabled on the host openHAB is running on as well as the network understanding how to route IPv6 unicast and multicast messages.
+Docker, VLANS, subnets and other configurations can prohibit Matter from working if not configured correctly.
+If devices are not able to be discovered with openHAB, this will often be the root issue.

 ## Matter Devices

 ### Nodes and Endpoints